sin10036/Machine_Learning_Projects/Final_AML_Assignments 2/HW5/README.md

 (a.2) the class confusion matrix of your classifier.

-(b) Now see if you can improve your classifier by (a) modifying the number of cluster centers in your hierarchical k-means and (b) modifying the size of the fixed length samples that you use
+(b) Now see if you can improve your classifier by

+(b.1) modifying the number of cluster centers in your hierarchical k-means

+(b.2) modifying the size of the fixed length samples that you use